composingcap/Grainflow_Pd/README.md

 ## How to contribute
 Grainflow is open to contributions both in terms of examples, abstractions, and help file improvements as well as help with the C++ codebase in `./source` and the [GrainflowLib](https://github.com/composingcap/GrainflowLib) repository. \
 Additionally, please post any feature requests to [Issues](https://github.com/composingcap/Grainflow_pd/issues) or the [Grainflow Discord](https://discord.gg/8RUUUvjVgK). \
-We are also happy to assist in implementation of GrainflowLib outside of Max and am planning to target other platforms as I have time.
-## Building from source
-Building from source is the best way to ensure you get the most up-to-date changes